-Do you ever wish you could pack your camera, some essential lenses, your iPad, iPhone, 15″ MacBook Pro, and other odds and ends in ONE bag?
+Have you ever wished you could pack your camera, some essential lenses, your iPad, iPhone, 15″ MacBook Pro, and other odds and ends in ONE bag?
 The 15″ Everyday Messenger from Peak Design can do it!
 It’s now the only camera bag I use.
 It really is the one camera bag to rule them all!

 The bag is thin and light–not “puffy” and “foamy” like other bags.
 Don’t get me wrong–Peak Design didn’t skimp on protection.
-The bag is constructed with some sort of space-age, high-density material that keeps my gear well protected.
+The bag is constructed with some sort of space-age, high-density material that keeps camera gear well protected.

 Inside the bag are flexible, removable divider inserts that use a hook-n-latch material to stay in place.

-On the back side of the bag is a zipper that reveals a compartment that holds my 15″ MacBook Pro, my iPad, and my iPhone–each in their own area.
+On the back side of the bag is a zipper that reveals a slim compartment that holds my 15″ MacBook Pro, my iPad, and my iPhone–each in their own area.

 I don’t want to name names, (because Canon might get mad), but I once owned a camera bag whose top flap was secured with Velcro.
 Once, while photographing a quiet, solemn, memorial ceremony, I needed to switch lenses.
 I unclipped the buckles, then went to open the top flap.
 I cringed at the ripping noise the Velcro made.
 So did several of the event attendees.
 NOT cool.